Voting Record — Jon Trickett MP, Hemsworth (10604)

 Commons1 Nov 2006Communications Allowance — Welcoming the principle minorityaye Rebel

-6 Jun 2006Stopped being a member of the Public Accounts Committee
+5 Jun 2006Stopped being Member, Public Accounts Committee

 Commons24 May 2006Education and Inspections Bill — Third Reading minorityaye Rebel